Velora (VLR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Velora Historical Price

-According to the latest data gathered on Velora live price page, the current price of Velora is 0.009871USD.
+According to the latest data gathered on Velora live price page, the current price of Velora is 0.009331USD.
 The circulating supply of Velora(VLR) is

 In the past 24 hours, Velora has shown a price movement of